andrewt3000/MachineLearning/transformer.md

 ### Prompting
 A **System prompt** is instructions given to an llm before the user input.
 It sets the model's context, instructions and constraints.

+**Adversarial prompting** is the practice of intentionally crafting inputs to trick, manipulate, or test Large Language Models (LLMs) into behaving outside their intended parameters.

 **Chain of thought** (CoT) prompting is a technique that instructs large language models to "show their work" before giving an answer.
 By breaking complex problems down into small, logical steps, the AI mimics human reasoning.

 ## Academic history